 The bodywork is mostly foam-core board with 400 gsm card for the curved roof.
-I would have prefered 600 micron card (about 540 gsm) but had mislaid it.
+600 micron card (about 540 gsm) would have been preferable but had been mislaid.

 Long-suffering visitors to this web site might be slightly confused – the photographs show the second attempt at making the bodywork.
 Nothing seriously different, just an attempt to improve on the assorted 'bodges' which arose when making something for the first time.

 The working tail light supplied by I P Engineering was rewired through a 10kΩ trimming potentiometer to control the brightness.
 One day the management may adapt the Calor gas cylinder to take button cells and use these to power the tail light…

 recommended listening OutingAdvisor reviews sitemap